 To accurately determine the reason for your hair loss, each of the above causes needs to be thoroughly investigated.
-Odds are your medical doctor has NOT done several of these tests.
-I recommend the following blood tests be done, I can perform these tests for you or you can request them from your medical doctor:
+Odds are that your medical doctor has NOT done several of these tests.
+I recommend the following blood tests be done if they are indicated.
+I can perform these tests for you or you can request them from your medical doctor:

-• Ferritin – this is a storage form of iron, low levels indicate an iron deficiency.
+This is a storage form of iron, low levels indicate an iron deficiency.
 Some labs will consider a ferritin level greater than 10 ng/ml as normal.
 Ferritin should be at least 30-40 ng/ml, some labs even say greater than 80 ng/ml is a normal ferritin level.
-So if your doctor looked at your ferritin level and it was 11 ng/ml, he or she will tell you it’s normal, however you can certainly be losing hair at this level of ferritin.
+So if your doctor looked at your ferritin level and it was 11 ng/ml, he or she will tell you it’s normal, however, you can certainly be losing hair at this level of ferritin.

 Most likely in order to check your thyroid, your doctor only measured your TSH level.
 This gives a superficial indication of the function of your thyroid gland.
 It does not adequately determine what is happening to the thyroid hormone once it is produced.
 If excessive T3 is being converted to rT3 (reverse T3, which is an INACTIVE form of T3), then your thyroid hormone FUNCTION is low.
 High reverse T3 causes hair loss.
 Also, your TSH may be in the normal range, but you produce antibodies that are attacking your thyroid.
 This is called Hashimoto’s disease or Hashimoto’s thyroiditis.
 Hashimoto’s also causes hair loss.
 Blood tests for Hashimoto’s include anti-TPO and anti-thyroglobulin antibodies.

 High levels of testosterone, DHT and DHEAs contribute to hair loss.
 These also cause excess facial or body hair growth.
 Chin hairs in women are NOT normal.